 Why not customize your aircraft so that night flying will be as simple to do as flying during the day?
 (That is, for those of you who find it easy to fly during the day!)
-For me, flying at night has a couple of benefits.
-I live in the desert and it is hot and windy during the day with nights that are much cooler and less windy.
-This makes night flying very attractive to me.
 I decided to give night flying a try and I have outlined here how I went about installing lights on my planes.

 Up until a few years ago, the only lights we would add were scale detail lights that match the full-size counterparts.
 Many of these lights are available from RAm Electronic Devices (ramrcandramtrack.com).
 They include flashing navigation lights, strobes, rotation beacons, and landing lights.
 Scale lights make it possible to fly at night but they mainly make our scale aircraft look good at early dawn and after sunset, or during the day at a scale contest.
 Scale lights are more of a scale detail that adds to your aircraft, rather than something that allows you to see your aircraft better at night.

 When LED lights were first introduced, they were not bright enough to use as a light source for our night-flying planes.
 But the new breeds of LED lights are plenty bright enough to make flying at night a breeze and they consume a low amount of power.
 This allows the lights to be powered by the same battery as the motor.
 Basically, LED lights are the choice for anyone wanting to get into nighttime flying.
 I am using LED lights from Common Sense RC (commonsenserc.com) and DW Foamies (dwfoamies.com).

 One of the biggest issues for flying at night is plane orientation and these bright lights come in many different colors, which make plane orientating at night possible and easy to do.
 Installation could not be easier because of the availability of adhesive backed LED lights strips in different lengths, which can be cut for a custom fit.